 Finding: Complies as proposed.
-The provision of assisted living facilities in existing residential neighborhoods contributes to neighborhood vitality by providing opportunities for elderly residents and their families to seek specialized care in their neighborhoods, close to their families, and by doing so foster greater community activity and sense of place.
+The provision of residential care facilities in existing residential neighborhoods contributes to neighborhood vitality by providing opportunities for elderly residents and their families to seek specialized care in their neighborhoods, close to their families, and by doing so foster greater community activity and sense of place.
 As Oregon City residents live longer and more active lives there will a greater need for such facilities.
+The property owner and operator also testified in detail at the public hearings regarding the need for these facilities due to increased numbers of baby boomers requiring care in later life.